earthly/earthly/docs/earthly-config/earthly-config.md

 When set to true, disables collecting command line analytics; otherwise, earthly will report anonymized analytics for invocation of the earthly command.
 For more information see the [data collection page](../data-collection/data-collection.md).

+### conversion_parallelism

+The number of concurrent converters for speeding up build targets that use blocking commands like `IF`, `WITH DOCKER --load`, `FROM DOCKERFILE` and others.

 ### buildkit_max_parallelism

 The maximum parallelism configured for the buildkit daemon workers.
 The default is 20.